 A cleft palate happens when the roof of the mouth does not fuse properly.
 The front or back part of the palate may be open at birth.
 In severe cases, both parts of the palate are open.

-The exact cause of a cleft lip or cleft palate is unknown.
-Sometimes, cleft lip and cleft palate occur with other conditions or are part of a syndrome.
+Sometimes, cleft lip and cleft palate occur with other conditions and may be a part of a syndrome.

 What increases the risk?